Electronic W-2 and 1099 Filing Guidelines

 - Submit your uploaded file

-If you have questions about correcting or amending W-2 or 1099 data, please email the Web Upload Unit at firstname.lastname@example.org so they may contact you.
+If you have questions about correcting or amending W-2 or 1099 Web Upload data, please email the Web Upload Unit at WebUpload@tax.virginia.gov so they may contact you.
 Please provide your name and phone number(s).
-DO NOT include account information in your email.
+Do not include account information in your email.

 Naming Web Upload Files